SpenceKonde/ATTinyCore/README.md

 ### Changing the ATtiny clock speed and other settings

-Changing the ATtiny clock speed, B.O.D. settings etc. is made easy: After the [Installation](Installation.md), when an ATTinyCore board is selected from the Tools -> Board menu, there will appear extra submenus under Tools menu where we can set several ATtiny properties:
+Changing the ATtiny clock speed, B.O.D. settings etc, is easy.
+When an ATTinyCore board is selected from the Tools -> Board menu, there will appear extra submenus under Tools menu where we can set several ATtiny properties:

 * Tools > Save EEPROM: (Boards without bootloader only - controls whether EEPROM is erased during a chip erase cycle)
 * Tools > Timer 1 clock: (ATTiny25/45/85 only - allows timer1 to be clocked off the PLL for higher frequency PWM)